 Academy Award-Winning Writer

-Academy-Award® winning writer and renowned playwright Aaron Sorkin graduated from Syracuse University with a B.F.A. in Theatre.
+Academy Award-winning writer, director, and renowned playwright Aaron Sorkin graduated from Syracuse University with a B.F.A. in Theatre.

-He made his Broadway playwriting debut at the age of 28 with the military courtroom drama, A Few Good Men, for which he received the John Gassner Award as “Outstanding New American Playwright.”
-The following year saw the debut of his off-Broadway play, Making Movies, and in 2007 he returned to Broadway with The Farnsworth Invention, directed by Des McAnuff.
+He made his Broadway playwriting debut at the age of 28 with the military courtroom drama A Few Good Men, for which he received the John Gassner Award as Outstanding New American Playwright.
+The following year saw the debut of his off-Broadway play Making Movies, and in 2007, he returned to Broadway with The Farnsworth Invention, directed by Des McAnuff.

-In 1993, Mr. Sorkin’s film adaptation of A Few Good Men was nominated for four Academy Awards®, including “Best Picture,” and five Golden Globes, including “Best Screenplay.”
+Sorkin made the jump to feature films with his 1993 adaptation of his own play A Few Good Men.
+The film was nominated for four Academy Awards including Best Picture.
 He followed this success with the screenplays for Malice, starring Alec Baldwin and Nicole Kidman, The American President, starring Michael Douglas and Annette Bening, and Charlie Wilson’s War, starring Tom Hanks, Philip Seymour Hoffman, and Julia Roberts.

-Mr. Sorkin wrote the feature film Steve Jobs, based on the Walter Isaacson biography of the late Apple co-founder.
-This adaptation garnered him a Golden Globe award for “Best Screenplay,” as well as nominations for a Broadcast Film Critics’ Association (BFCA) Critics’ Choice Award, Writers Guild Award, and multiple regional critics’ association awards.
+The following year, Sorkin adapted, alongside Steve Zaillian with story by Stan Chervin, Moneyball for the big screen.
+The film won Sorkin the Critics’ Choice Award and New York Film Critics’ Award for Best Adapted Screenplay, and went on to receive four Academy Award nominations including Best Picture and Best Adapted Screenplay.
+In 2015, Sorkin wrote the feature film Steve Jobs based on the Walter Isaacson biography of the late Apple co-founder.
+His adaptation garnered him nominations for a Broadcast Film Critics’ Association (BFCA) Critics’ Choice Award, Writers Guild Award, and multiple regional critics’ association awards.

-For television, Mr. Sorkin created and produced the NBC series “The West Wing,” which earned nine Emmy nominations in its first season.
-The series went on to win a total of 26 Emmy Awards, including the prize for “Outstanding Drama Series” four consecutive times.
-For his work on the series, Mr. Sorkin twice received the Peabody Award and the Humanitas Prize, as well as three Television Critics Association Awards and Producers Guild Awards, a Golden Globe Award, and a Writers Guild Award.
-He also produced and wrote the television series “Sports Night” for ABC, which won the Humanitas Prize, the Television Critics Association Award, and garnered eight Emmy nominations.
-Additionally, Mr. Sorkin created the series “Studio 60 on the Sunset Strip.”
-The series took place behind-the-scenes of a live sketch-comedy show and received five Emmy nominations in 2007.
+For television, Sorkin created and produced NBC’s renowned series “The West Wing,” which earned nine Emmy nominations in its first season.
+The series went on to win a total of 26 Primetime Emmy Awards, including Outstanding Drama Series for four consecutive years from 2000-2003.
+For his work on the series, Sorkin twice received the Peabody Award and Humanitas Prize, as well as three Television Critics Association Awards and Producers Guild Awards, and a Writers Guild Award.
+He also produced and wrote the television series “Sports Night” for ABC, which garnered eight Emmy nominations and won the Humanitas Prize and the Television Critics Association Award.
+Additionally, Sorkin created the series “Studio 60 on the Sunset Strip,” which took place behind-the-scenes of a live sketch-comedy show and received five Emmy nominations in 2007.

-In 2012, Sorkin made his return to television with the HBO drama, “The Newsroom,” bringing in an average of 7 million viewers per episode.
-The show won a Critics Choice Television Award for “Most Exciting New Series” and has been nominated for numerous awards, including five Primetime Emmy Awards, a Golden Globe Award for “Best Television – Drama,” a WGA, and DGA Award.
+In 2012, Sorkin made his return to television with the HBO drama “The Newsroom,” bringing in an average of 7 million viewers per episode.
+The show won a Critics Choice Television Award for Most Exciting New Series and has been nominated for numerous awards, including five Primetime Emmy Awards, a Writers Guild Award, and Directors Guild Award.
 The third and final season aired on HBO in 2014, closing the series on a ratings season high.